osawereao/iamodao/README.md

 # AO™

-*Anthony O. Osawere (AO™) is a solution developer and entrepreneur from West Africa, Nigeria.*
+*Anthony O. (AO™) is a software engineer, consultant, solution developer and entrepreneur from West Africa, Nigeria.*